 - Always use a slot club card if there is one, and there usually is.
 This is free money for playing, and can often make the difference in having an edge or not.

 - When you put your slot club card in make sure the game can read it.
 Every few minutes check to ensure the connection isn't lost.

 - Do research on where the most generous machines are.
-The best source in my opinion is VP insider , a subscription based site costing $65 for the first year of $20 for a three-month trial.
-The best free source in my opinion is VP Free .
+The best source in my opinion is VP insider, a subscription based site costing $20 for the first three months, and $15 for each additional three months.
+The best free source in my opinion is VP Free.